judyandiealvarez/SiNS/README.md

 ## Releases

-SiNS is released as a unified package including both server and CLI:
+SiNS is released including both server and CLI:
 - **Debian Packages**: Both `sins-server` and `sns` (CLI) in a single GitHub release
 - **Docker Images**: Available on Docker Hub
 - **GitHub Releases**: With both deb packages attached